 The Arcade open house will be in full swing!
 Lots of the artists and businesses will be open and happy to show you what they are all about.
 Visit the beautiful Historic Arcade Building and enjoy the plethora of unique shopping within!

 Cantina 76 always joins the First Thursdays on Main fun.
 Stop in for our FToM Special, 2 for 1 Original House Margaritas.

 Uptown on Main

 Featuring photography by John Powell.
 John operates Blue Collar Studio here in Columbia and provides commercial photography services for use in advertising and marketing.
 His free time is spent outdoors mountain biking, hiking and camping.
 Wandering and photographing what he finds is what he likes best.

 Stop in Main Streets newest restaurant and enjoy the First Thursdays Bourbon Punch Special for only $5.

-First Thursday Special, 2 for 1 appetizers at the bar
+Oak Table offers a First Thursdays Special, 2 for 1 appetizers at the bar…just for YOU!

 First Thursdays on Main is Columbia’s monthly art crawl and streetfest hosted by the Main Street merchants on the first Thursday of every month from 6 to 10 pm.
 This event showcases the revitalized Main Street community and includes our merchants from the Capital to City Hall.